Ascend/samples/cplusplus/level1_single_api/4_op_dev/2_verify_op/acl_execute_add/README.md

   3. In the development environment, set environment variables and configure the header search path and library search path on which the build of the AscendCL single-operator verification program depends.

-     After setting the following environment variables, the compilation script will find the header file that the compilation depends on according to the directory "{DDK_PATH}/acllib/include/acl", and the library file that the compilation depends on according to the directory pointed to by the {NPU_HOST_LIB} environment variable.
+     After setting the following environment variables, the compilation script will find the header file that the compilation depends on according to the directory "{DDK_PATH}/runtime/include/acl", and the library file that the compilation depends on according to the directory pointed to by the {NPU_HOST_LIB} environment variable.
 Please replace  **$HOME/Ascend**  with the actual component installation path.

      -  If the operating system architecture of the  development environment is the same as that of the running environment, run the following command:

         ```
         export DDK_PATH=$HOME/Ascend/ascend-toolkit/latest
-        export NPU_HOST_LIB=$DDK_PATH/acllib/lib64/stub
+        export NPU_HOST_LIB=$DDK_PATH/runtime/lib64/stub
         ```

      - If the operating system architecture of the  development environment is different from that of the running environment, a cross compiler is requird.

-       For example, if the development environment is x86 and the running environment is AArch64 , the configuration example is as follows:
+       For example, if the development environment is x86 and the running environment is AArch64 , the configuration example is as follows(Note that arm64-linux is only an example, replace it with the actual architecture directory name）:

        ```
         export DDK_PATH=$HOME/Ascend/ascend-toolkit/latest/arm64-linux
-        export NPU_HOST_LIB=$DDK_PATH/acllib/lib64/stub
+        export NPU_HOST_LIB=$DDK_PATH/runtime/lib64/stub
        ```

 - Configuring Environment Variables in the Running Environment